How I approached Showing Your Work

 The six patterns claude came back with were:

-1. My public identity is unresolved — the single most recurring signal.
+- My public identity is unresolved — the single most recurring signal.
+Claude mentioned that I’m not scared to share, but I also worried I’ll share the wrong thing and lose clients

-2. I have a mountain of latent material I’m calling “obvious”.
+- I have a mountain of latent material I’m calling “obvious”.
+I have 20+ possible post ideas sitting in my obsidian vault and I’m not doing anything with it

 Claude then started asking who I was writing for.
 I said: “I just want to write what I’m interested in, but please be skeptical.”